jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

-Most scales in Western music are "diatonic", which means they have seven notes, and some combination of intervals of five whole tones and two semitones.
+Most scales in Western music are "diatonic", which means they have seven notes, and some repeating combination of intervals of five whole tones and two semitones with the semitones spaced as far apart as possible.

 Scales can be described by a formula that specifies the whole tones (T) and semitones (S) between scale degrees.
 For example, the major scale formula can be written like this: